jbmorley/ISListViewAdapter/README.md

 Summary and section callbacks are optional:

-`adapter:summaryForIdentifier:` should return a summary object which can be compared using `isEqual` that describes the current state of the object.
-It is used by `ISListViewAdapter` to identify updates to objects.
+`adapter:summaryForIdentifier:` returns a summary object which can be compared using `isEqual` that describes the current state of the item for a given identifier.
+It is used by `ISListViewAdapter` to identify updates to items.
+If no summary is provided, it is assumed that objects are immutable and items will not be updated or reloaded.

+`adapter:sectionForIdentifier:` returns the title (assumed unique) for the section in which the item for a given identifier should be shown.
+Item ordering within sections corresponds to the ordering returned via. `identifiersForAdapter:completionBlock:`.
+Section ordering corresponds to the order in which items for a given section are seen as returned via. `identifiersForAdapter:completionBlock:`.

 ### Binding